 What I actually recommend for people who come to Amsterdam is this:

-rent/ buy a bike (you can find them for 50 euros sometimes if you are staying for a long while so see what is cheapest and most practical)
+- rent/ buy a bike (you can buy them for 60 euros sometimes if you are staying for a long while so see what is cheapest and most practical)

 The Kalverstraat is the main shopping street which you can access via the Dam square so if you are looking for big names like Primark or Mango go there.
 If you want more boutique-style stuff visit the 9 streets (Negen Straatjes).
 The street near the central station called Haarlemmerstraat/Harlemmerdijk is also great for food and little shops.

 As is the case most everywhere, eating out is more expensive than going to the supermarket.
 Here is a list of some of the cheapest to most expensive supermarkets: